Terry Wogan: Return to radio

 Wake Up to Wogan attracted an estimated audience of eight million in 2005.
 That figure was surpassed in 2008, as Wogan's show held off a challenge from Radio 1 for listeners during the breakfast slot.
 According to figures leaked to British newspapers in April 2006, Wogan was the highest-paid BBC radio presenter at that time, with an £800,000-a-year salary.
-In an interview with Britain's Hello! magazine in its 30 May 2006 issue, Wogan confirmed this, saying that he represented good value.
+In an interview with Britain's Hello! magazine in its 30 May 2006 issue, Wogan confirmed this, saying that he represented "good value".
 On 23 May 2005, he crossed BBC strike picket lines to present his show.

 Wogan was forced off the air on 16 February 2007, when steam from a nearby gym set off fire alarms.
-For 15 minutes an emergency tape played non-stop music.
+For 15 minutes, an emergency tape played continuous music.
 On returning, Wogan read out several light-hearted comments from listeners, saying that they thought he had died with his sudden disappearance and the playing of such sentimental music.
 On 7 September 2009, Wogan confirmed to his listeners that he would be leaving the breakfast show at the end of the year, with Chris Evans taking over.
-The Times published an ode to Terry: "Stop all the clocks, cut off the telephone.
+The Times published an ode to Wogan: "Stop all the clocks, cut off the telephone.
 Terry Wogan is abandoning his microphone", and novelist Allison Pearson commented: "Heard the one about the Irishman who reminded the British of what they could be at their best?
 His name was Terry Wogan."
 Wogan presented his final Radio 2 breakfast show on 18 December 2009.

 It was announced that Wogan would return to Radio 2, beginning on 14 February 2010, to host a live weekly two-hour Sunday show on the network, featuring live musical performance and guests, between 11.00 am and 1.00 pm.
 The show, titled Weekend Wogan, was hosted in front of a live audience in the Radio Theatre at Broadcasting House until the fourth series, where he returned to the studio.

 Wogan continued to host the show until his final broadcast on Remembrance Sunday 2015, due to his declining health with cancer.
 It then continued with guest hosts until the end of that month, after which, regular cover show Madeley on Sunday presented by Richard Madeley filled the slot temporarily.
 Michael Ball then permanently took over the slot in April 2016.